 Get out of debt as soon as possible

 I know, you’ve heard this all before, right?
 It’s not rocket science.
-But it might as well be in today’s economy.
-Just try to find someone who thinks that having a good credit score is dumb.
-You probably won’t find anyone.
+But it might as well be in today’s society.
+Just try to find someone who thinks that having a good credit score is dumb (you probably won’t find anyone).

 People today are also looking for instant gratification.
-When they want something, they want it now, and they refuse to wait or save up for it.
+When they want something, they want it now, and they refuse to wait for it by saving up their money.

-We live in a society that has been brainwashed in thinking that you have to have a good credit score.
+We live in a society that has been brainwashed into thinking that you have to have a “good credit score.”
 But that’s a trap!
-In order to have a good credit score you must be willing to get into debt and stay in debt.
-That’s how you increase your score: by staying in debt and paying your debt on time, every time.
+In order to have a “good credit score,” you must be willing to get into debt and stay in debt.
+That’s how you increase your credit score: staying in debt and paying your debt on time – every time.

-There’s only one problem: when your money is all tied up in debt, you have no real money to save or invest.
+There’s only one problem: when your money is all tied up in debt, you have no real money to save and invest.
 Your money can’t work for you.
-To fix this problem you have to free up your income; you have to get out of debt as soon as possible.
+To fix this problem you have to free up some income; you have to get out of debt as soon as possible to do that.

 You have to quit tying up all your money in payments!
 If you don’t, you will always be broke; this is exactly what broke people do, just look around.

 If you want to be rich, you need to do what rich people do.
-And 90% of rich people didn’t inherit their wealth.
+And 80% of rich people didn’t inherit their wealth.
 They didn’t try to “keep up with the Joneses.”
-They did it by not borrowing money, living on less than they make, and investing for the long haul.
+They did it by not borrowing money, living on less than they made, and investing over the long-term.

-The sooner you get out of debt, the sooner you will be able to do that, too.
+The sooner you get out of debt, the sooner you will be able to do that.

 These two books have completely revolutionized the way I think about money.
-After reading these books and applying the principles therein, I finally started winning with money.
-I can see that becoming wealthy is certainly attainable.
-I believe it is for you, too, but you have to get serious.
+After reading these books and applying the principles, I finally started winning with money.
+Now, I can see that becoming wealthy is certainly possible.
+I believe it can be for you, too, but you have to get serious about it.

 Dave Ramsey has said that, “You have to get sick and tired of being sick and tired.”
-And he is spot on with this.
-Until you reach the point where you’ve had enough, making a change is not going to happen.
+And he is spot on!
+Until you reach the point where you have had enough, making a change is not going to happen.

-If you have reached that point and are motivated to change, then the principles below will help you do that.
-These are the principles I’ve learned from the books and how I’ve implemented them in my life.
+If you have reached that point and are motivated to change, then the principles below will help you greatly.
+These are the principles I’ve learned, and how I’ve implemented them in my life.
 I can honestly say, “It’s been a tremendous success so far.”

 Cut your expenses

-We all have stuff we waste our money on; I’m sure my waste is different from yours.
-But whatever it is, it is waste nonetheless, so get rid of it!
-If you don’t need it, it’s gone!
+We all have stuff that we waste our money on; I’m sure my waste is different from yours.
+But whatever it is, it is waste nonetheless.
+If you don’t need it, get rid of it!
 Simple as that.

 At this point, I’m not talking about debt.
 Of course paying off debt is a waste; that’s a given!
 That’s why I said earlier, “You need to get out of debt as soon as possible.”

-Here I’m talking about other monthly expenses like gym memberships you never use, costly internet and television, costly cell phone bills, eating out, you name it!
+Here, I’m talking about other monthly expenses – like gym memberships you never use, costly internet and television bills, costly cell phone bills, eating out, you name it!
 You know what it is.
 If you don’t need it, don’t do it.
 Or if it’s too expensive, cut it out!

 Live on a budget

 Living on a budget seems like a novel idea today because most people are living paycheck to paycheck.
 You might say, “Their paycheck is their budget.”
 Although there may be some truth to that, that’s not what I’m talking about.
-I’m talking about living on less that you make; not what you make.
+I’m talking about living on less than you make; not living on what you make.

 Some people don’t think they need a budget because budgets are for poor people.
 But this line of thinking could not be further from the truth.
-Without a budget, you most certainly will become poor if you’re not careful.
+Without a budget, you could easily become poor if you’re not careful.

-When you live on a budget, you don’t live paycheck to paycheck, so you’re actually able to get ahead . . . slowly but surely.
+When you live on a budget, you won’t live paycheck to paycheck, so you’re actually able to get ahead (slowly but surely).

 You live on a budget because you don’t want to be broke; not the other way around.

-When you live on a budget, you have more money to save and invest.
-This will cause you to build real wealth.
+When you live on a budget, you have more money to save and invest – which will cause you to build real wealth.

 Cut your expenses again

 Well, you need the essentials, right?
-So let’s define the essentials: rent, utilities, water, and food.
+So let’s list the essentials: rent, utilities, water, and food.
 That’s it.

 Do you really need cable?
-Could you not get by with one of those antennas that give you all the local channels for free in HD?
+Could you not get by with a simple antenna where you get all the local channels for free (in HD)?
 That’s what I use.

-Do you really need a $100 cell phone bill through whomever, with unlimited everything?
+Do you really need a $100 cell phone bill with unlimited everything?
 Why not switch to something cheaper like MintMobile?

 This is where you get creative.
 Look at your monthly expenses after you have eliminated all the waste and see where you could cut even more from the bills you have left.

 Is this penny pinching?
-Well, you can call it whatever you want; I call it winning!
-It’s called not being broke and keeping more of my hard-earned money.
+Well, you can call it what you want (I call it winning).
+It’s called not being broke and keeping more of your hard-earned money.

 Have fun with this!
-I still get a kick out of finding places in my budget I can cut.
-The cheaper I can make my cost of living, the funner it is!
+I still get a kick out of finding places in my budget that I can cut.
+The cheaper I can make my cost of living, the funner it is for me.

 Always be saving

 My mom always told me growing up, “The more money you make, the more you spend.”
-She was right, according to today’s standards.
+She was right (according to today’s standards).
 But in order to win with money, you have to change that way of thinking.
-So I adopted a new motto: “The more money I make, the more I save.”
+I adopted a new motto: “The more money I make, the more I save.”

 Here’s how I make sure I’m always saving

-If my fully funded emergency fund is x, then whatever money in excess of x goes into my Roth IRA, one lump sum at the end of the year (or whenever you want).
-Then I start over: always saving, while anticipating emergencies at the same time.
+If my fully funded emergency fund is x, then whatever money is in excess of x, goes into my Roth IRA – one lump sum at the end of the year (or whenever you want).
+Then I start over – always saving, while anticipating emergencies at the same time.

-If at the end of the year I have no money in excess of my emergency fund, then I obviously won’t contribute to my Roth (but this rarely happens; I don’t think it’s ever happened, actually).
+If at the end of the year I have no money in excess of my emergency fund, then I obviously won’t contribute to my Roth – but that rarely happens (I don’t think it’s ever happened, actually).

-The key is to always be in a state of replenishing your emergency fund (3 to 6 months of expenses) by constantly saving month to month.
-This helps you stay out of debt (once you are out of debt) and should be done before investing.
+The key is to always be in a state of replenishing your emergency fund (3 to 6 months of expenses) by constantly saving month after month.
+This helps you stay out of debt (once you are out of debt).
+This should be done before investing.